 Louis Vuitton scraps planned Tokyo flagship store

-TOKYO (Reuters) - LVMH, the world's biggest luxury goods group, has scrapped a planned Louis Vuitton flagship store in Tokyo's glitzy Ginza shopping district, as a spreading recession takes the luster off designer brands.
+TOKYO Dec 16 (Reuters) - LVMH (LVMH.PA), the world's biggest luxury goods group, has scrapped a planned Louis Vuitton flagship store in Tokyo's glitzy Ginza shopping district, as a spreading recession takes the lustre off designer brands.

-LVMH has broken off talks over opening a store in a planned building in Ginza due for completion in 2010, an official for the developer, Hulic Co Ltd, said on Tuesday.
+LVMH has broken off talks over opening a store in a planned building in Ginza due for completion in 2010, an official for the developer, Hulic Co Ltd 3265.T, said on Tuesday.

 An LVMH spokesman said it had withdrawn from the project but declined to explain the decision or comment on its plans.